Honey corn snake, Pantherophis guttatus

 Which substrate is best for Corn snakes?

-At Swell Reptiles, we recommend the use of loose, soil-based substrates such as Swell Premium Coco Soil for Corn snakes.
+At Swell Reptiles, we recommend the use of loose, soil-based substrates such as coco soil for Corn snakes.
 These substrates encourage natural burrowing behaviour, and can also assist in increasing the humidity a little during the shed cycle.
 The addition of leaf litter on top of the substrate can also provide enrichment and further encourage those natural behaviour patterns.
 Some substrates such as Aspen can be quite dusty and lead to respiratory issues, so we prefer to steer clear of these for Corn snakes.

 How do I decorate a Corn snake’s vivarium?

 Despite being terrestrial snakes, Corn snakes will appreciate some branches and vines to climb up and slither around.
 They will also thank you for adding at least two hiding caves into their enclosure, one in either end so they can feel secure across the entire thermogradient.
 A good-sized water bowl is also important, generally, you should be looking to get a dish large enough for your snake to soak in if they wish, which can be particularly helpful when they are about to shed their skin.